wp-plugins/redirection-reporting/readme.txt

 The "Redirection Reporting" link can be found under the tools menu, probably right near the "Redirection" link.

+= What is the archive feature for? =

+When there are large amounts of data in the Redirection plugin's log table the pages which show the lists of available regex URLs can be slow to load as these come from the log table.
+In order to make this load faster, on sites which have a very heavy workload the data from the log table can be archived.
+This will not reduce the amount of data which is reported on as reports are run against the archive table and the normal table at the same time.

 == Screenshots ==

 1. Normal URL report